apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 In rare cases, a listing can have more than one value that you are filtering in a range.
 A typical example is Amazon, where each product has several offers and those offers have different prices.
 If any of those offers is within the range, the product is shown.

-No easy way exists to get around this but the price range split works even with duplicate listings, just use a [JS set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) or request queue to deduplicate them.
+No easy way exists to get around this but the price range split works even with duplicate listings, use a [JS set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) or request queue to deduplicate them.

 #### How is the range passed to the URL? {#how-is-the-range-passed-to-the-url}